 - undertaken continued training efforts related to this policy for staff involved in the company’s procurement function, including with respect to audits of vendors and appropriate terms for inclusion in negotiated agreements;

-- continued to increase efforts to include in all vendor agreements provisions that require suppliers and partners to comply with all applicable laws, including those that would prevent slavery and human trafficking from existing in the supply chains; and
+- continued to increase efforts to include in all vendor agreements provisions that require suppliers and partners to comply with all applicable laws, including those that would prevent slavery and human trafficking from existing in the business and supply chains; and

 - continued to evaluate and implement mechanisms, software and training programs to improve employee knowledge regarding compliance with applicable policies.